Insights

 Minus sign iconPlus sign icon

-As of September 2024, Congressional Research Service's annual revenue reached $325K.
+As of October 2025, Congressional Research Service's annual revenue is estimated to be $325K.

 What is Congressional Research Service's NAICS code?